ohirose/bcpd/README.md

 - `-g [real]`: Gamma.
 Positive.
 It defines the randomness of the point matching during the early stage of the optimization.

 The expected length that is controlled by lambda equals to`sqrt((1/lambda)*D)`.
-The BCPD is a unified framework of non-rigid transformation and rigid transformation.
+The BCPD is a unified framework of non-rigid and similarity transformations.
 If lambda (-l) is set to a large value, the BCPD solves rigid registration problems.
 If point sets to be registered are smooth surfaces of 3D models, set `-w 0`.
 If your target point set is largely rotated, set gamma around